DigitalPenguin1/ClassicFishingCompanion/README.md

 - **Show Stats HUD**: Toggle the on-screen stats display
 - **Lock Stats HUD**: Prevent HUD from being moved accidentally
 - **Debug Mode**: Enable detailed debug output for troubleshooting
-- **Clear All Statistics**: Reset all tracked data with confirmation dialog
+- **Clear All Statistics**: Reset all tracked data with a confirmation dialog

 ### ✨ Additional Features
 - **Automatic Detection**: Automatically detects when you catch fish
 - **Buff Detection**: Recognizes common fishing lures (Shiny Bauble, Nightcrawlers, Bright Baubles, Aquadynamic Fish Attractor)
 - **Missing Buff Warnings**: Prominent on-screen warning displayed every 60 seconds when fishing without a lure/buff
-  - Displays in center of screen for 10 seconds
+  - Displays in the center of the screen for 10 seconds
   - HUD shows "None" in red when no buff is active
   - Helps maximize fishing skill bonus by reminding you to apply lures
 - **Persistent Data**: All data is saved between sessions
 - **Lightweight**: Minimal performance impact
 - **Classic WoW Compatible**: Fully optimized for Classic WoW character encoding